JDavidVS/5530_6530_Project/README.md

 - [2.3 Removing Interference from a Speech Signal](<2.3 Removing Interference from a Speech Signal/SectionDescription.md>)
 - [3.1 Nulling Filters for Rejection](<3.1 Nulling Filters for Rejection/html/proj_VENEGAS.html>)
 - [3.2 Simple Bandpass Filter Design](<3.2SimpleBandpassFilterDesign>)

+# To-Do List:
+- Make sure all matlab documents are added
+    - html published files
+    - .m files
+- Supporting documents and sources
+- Add figures that will be used in the presentation/poster